movlan/SEI-CC-7/work/w05/d2/03-consuming-3rd-party-apis/consuming-3rd-party-apis.md

 ### Install and require the "request" module
 <br>

-- In order to make HTTP requests from our Express server to the GitHub API, we'll need to install and require an NPM module named [request](https://www.npmjs.com/package/request), a simple HTTP request client:
+- In order to make HTTP requests from our Express server to the GitHub API, we'll want to install and require an NPM module named [request](https://www.npmjs.com/package/request), a simple HTTP request client:

 	```
 	$ npm install request
 	```

+- `request` is callback-based.
+You can use [request-promise-native](https://www.npmjs.com/package/request-promise-native) once you start working with promises (very, very soon).

 ---
 ### Install and require the "request" module